brunobelluomini/flappy_bird_with_TD_learning/report.md

 In Flappy Bird game we have a continuous state space and an action space with the size of 2 (for the actions `flap` and `dont_flap` which we'll denote here as `1` and `0` respectively).
 To reduce the complexity and the state space we will discretize it to make tiles.
 We'll use 3 game inputs to train our agent:

 * Horizontal Distance to the Next Pipe **(DistX)** - The difference *in number of tiles* between the bird's current tile and the next pipe tile in the horizontal axis
-* Vertical Distance to the Next Gap Between Pipes **(DistY)** - The difference *in number of tiles* between the bird's current tile and the next mid gap between pipes tile in the vertical axis
+* Vertical Distance to the Next Gap Between Pipes (hereafter refered as _MidGap_) **(DistY)** - The difference *in number of tiles* between the bird's current tile and the next mid gap between pipes tile in the vertical axis
 * Vertical Velocity **(VelY)**- The bird fall in the game is accelerated and is determinant to decide whether `flap` or `dont_flap`

 We'll then map the states using those three features, `DistX`, `DistY` and `VelY`.
 The state